joelgrus/drunken-avenger/content/building-a-stupid-data-product-part-2-the-web-service.md

 answerTransitions = loadTransitions "answers.json"
 ```

-Remember that the abstraction we used was
+Next, remember that the abstraction we used was

 ```haskell
 type GetNextToken = Token -> IO Token